absurdhero/minnie/doc/design.md

 ## Compiler

 The overall design of the compiler is in flux though it is shaping up to look a lot like other compilers.
-The author has researched past and current SML/NJ architectures, the current rust compiler design, and academic efforts including nanopass compiler designs.
+I have perused past and current SML/NJ architectures, the current rust compiler design, and academic efforts including nanopass compiler designs.
 One thing is for certain: Every compiler design differs for non-technical reasons, and they all solve similar problems despite